intel/nauta/docs/user-guide/actions/delete_user.md

 Respond to this question to confirm the previous step.

-`Do you want to continue? [y/N]: press y to confirm deletion.`
+`Do you want to continue? [y/N]: Press y to confirm deletion.`

 ### Limitations

-The Nauta `user delete` command may take up to 30 seconds to delete the user.
+The Nauta `user delete` command may take up a few minutes to delete the user.
 A new user with the same user name _cannot_ be created until after the delete command confirms that the first user with the same name has been deleted.

 ----------------------